kgooderhodges/lab_review/README.md

 ![Phase One of the MCU] (marvel_banner.png "MCU Phase 1")

 # All About the MCU
-A retrospective on Pashe 1 of the Marvel Cinematic Universe.
+A retrospective on Phase 1 of the Marvel Cinematic Universe.
 You can visit marvel.com from more info, or click on the character icons to load their info on the page.

 ## Requirements
 USe a modern browser (if your don't have one, use Internet Explorer to download something that actually works)